oresttokovenko/oresttokovenko.github.io/_posts/2021-12-25-aws-data-analytics-specialty.markdown

       - Ways to add EC2 instances to your cluster
         - Instance Groups
           - Manually add instances of the same type to existing core and task instance groups
-          - Manually add a task instance group, can use a differen instance type
+          - Manually add a task instance group, can use a different instance type
           - Automatic scaling for an instance group based on the value of a CloudWatch metric specified by you
         - Instance Fleets
           - Add a single task instance fleet